ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-prepare-a-simple-go-app-for-a-ci-environment.md

 ## Conclusion

-With this second part of our blog post series, we have completed the live cycle of our Go application.
+With this second part of our blog post series, we have completed the life cycle of our Go application.
 Based on an [example](#software-life-cycle) of how a developer's work on our application (_myapp_) should look like, we showed the required tools to implement the CI/CD related topics.
 We started with the [Magefile](#magefile) which defines several targets for local commands and then moved on to the [Dockerfile](#dockerfile).
 It uses a YAML feature called anchors to simplify the content without repeating the code.